Saturday, October 29, 2016

 Two brothers get stranded in a small Southern town while on a road trip.
 Strange figures start stalking the streets at night and, when one brother disappears, the other has to start digging to find out the truth.

 We open with a man walking through the yard of a darkened house.
 He finds curious ooze on the ground and puts it in a specimen jar.
-He goes into a cellar through the outer door and gets attacked by something hands that burn, and he never appears in the movie again.
+He goes into a cellar through the outer door and gets attacked by hands that burn, and he never appears in the movie again.

 We cut to Josh and Mike driving down a country highway.
 Josh is telling Mike to lighten up and, to demonstrate his point, closes his eyes and lets go of the wheel allowing the car to go wherever it may on the road.
 Mike tells him to quit and Josh almost has a head-on collision with a truck.
 The truck turns around and runs Josh and Mike off the road into a gulley, leaving them stranded.

 It’s in this introduction to our heroes, and, yes, Josh and Mike are the heroes, that you find the problem with the movie.
 Josh is being stupid and almost gest Mike killed.
 Mike just takes it—I mean, he doesn’t even try to grab the wheel to keep the car going straight.
 He just whines at Josh to quit it.
 And the truck that runs them off the road is full of giggling rednecks laughing at them for being city boys, but Josh almost ran right into their truck.
 He’s the problem, not them.
-The movie forgets where our sympathies lay.
+The movie forgets where our sympathies lie.

 So the brothers walk to town, arrive at night, and Mike finds a body that’s been attacked by someone with powers similar to whatever killed the man at the beginning.
 Mike wants to call the police, but when they go into the bar to ask for help, they run into the rednecks again and a fight breaks out.
 Josh actually makes things a bit worse.
 The sheriff is there, though, and breaks it up, telling Josh and Mike to leave by morning.
 Mike tells him they found a body, but when they investigate, the corpse is gone and a bum wearing almost identical clothes is found instead.